apacheignite/documentation/production-readiness/capacity-planning-1.md

 ## Entry memory usage

 Actual entry memory usage depends on many factors such as JVM implementation and startup parameters, marshaller implementation, cache atomicity and memory mode.
 And certainly the key and the value objects itself.
-Follow calculations have been done for the most common case: Oracle HotSpot Server JVM, Binary Marshaller, `ATOMIC` cache mode, and very simple key and value objects.
+Follow calculations have been done for the most common case: Oracle HotSpot Server JVM 64-bit, Binary Marshaller, `ATOMIC` cache mode, and very simple key and value objects.
 [block:code]
 {
   "codes": [